ballerina-platform/module-ballerina-http/docs/proposals/error-handling.md

 must have a consistent format.

 As a result, almost all the real API requires overriding the default error handler and replacing it with their own error handlers.
-At the moment HTTP library doesn't have a solid way of doing this.
+At the moment the HTTP library doesn't have a solid way of doing this.

 ## Description